halfmarble/hm-panelizer/README.md

 Here is a list of features we definitively want to add:

-- KiCad BOM conversion to popular Pcb house (JLC, PCBWay, Oshpark, etc.) formats
-- panelize parts placement
+- panelized parts position support

 And here is a list of wish features we would like to see: